k2-fsa/fast_rnnt/README.md

-This project implements a method for faster and more memory-efficient RNN-T computation, called `pruned rnnt`.
+This project implements a method for faster and more memory-efficient RNN-T loss computation, called `pruned rnnt`.

-Note: There is also a fast RNNT loss implementation in [k2](https://github.com/k2-fsa/k2) project, which shares the same code here.
+Note: There is also a fast RNN-T loss implementation in [k2](https://github.com/k2-fsa/k2) project, which shares the same code here.
 We make `fast_rnnt` a stand-alone project in case someone wants only this rnnt loss.

 ## How does the pruned-rnnt work ?